 A recent survey of financial districts found nearly 6% of Wi-Fi clients actively probing for the SSID Free Public WiFi.
 Why?
-Careless Wi-Fi users have been spreading
+Careless Wi-Fi users have been spreading this viral SSID to fellow travelers for three years now.
+Here we explain why and how midmarket businesses should reject this risky ruse.

 FRAUDULENT SSID LEADS TO ATTACKS